alessandro-041229/musicShop-web-design/README.md

 # web-design

-this section contains the finished projects of alessandro salvadori regarding web-design and creation of websites they consist in the use of heidiSQL database creation and the use of PHP, CSS and HTML for indicate the planning and technical development phase of a website
+this section contains the finished project of alessandro salvadori regarding web-design and creation of websites they consist in the use of heidiSQL database creation and the use of PHP, CSS and HTML for indicate the planning and technical development phase of a website

+in this case we speak of a project about a music shop

 # requisites